louetadelie1/benchmark_phys/README.md

-NEED TO LOAD ANACONDA/3/2020.2 ON PHYS CLUSTER PRIOR TO USING LIB Need to login to cluster with -o ServerAliveINterval=300 login@mpi because when terminal disconnects from cluster, process stops (wip).
+###NEED TO LOAD ANACONDA/3/2020.2 ON PHYS CLUSTER PRIOR TO USING LIB
+Need to login to cluster with -o ServerAliveINterval=300 login@mpi because when terminal disconnects from cluster, process stops (wip).

+##Execute the following:
+'''
+module load anaconda/3/2020.02
+python3
-If you download all the code on personal comp (best method) Execute the following: module load anaconda/3/2020.02 python3 from phys_benchmark import num_nodes num_nodes("# of nodes you want to test -- 4 nodes max) exit()
+from phys_benchmark import num_nodes
+num_nodes("# of nodes you want to test -- 4 nodes max) exit()
+'''